The Evolution of Silicone Breast Implants

 - Less damage to the gel implant wall

-Our experience at LJCSC confirms these benefits.
+Our experience at LJC confirms these benefits.
 Feel free to speak to Dr. Saltz about the possible use of the Keller Funnel during your breast procedure.

 Watch this video to see the Keller Funnel featured on The Doctors TV.

 Read more of Dr. Saltz’s articles about breast augmentation:

 - Introduction: Talking About Breast Augmentation with Dr. Lori Saltz

 - Types of Saline Breast Implants

 - Anatomical Factors To Consider With Your Surgeon

 - All About Incisions: Choosing Your Incision Placement

 - Implant Placement: Over or Under the Muscle?